Dinety-Team/Dinety/README.md

 1. Download the file (.apk) from [GitHub release page](https://github.com/Dinety-Team/Dinety/release).
 2. Install the file (.apk).

-### Notices
+---

+>[!TIP]
-Some antivirus software may block the installation (Windows/Android) and/or the game running (Windows)
+>Some antivirus software may block the installation (Windows/Android) and/or the game running (Windows)

-Please make sure your antivirus software will not block the installation and/or the game running.
+>Please make sure your antivirus software will not block the installation and/or the game running.

-Solutions:
+>[!IMPORTANT]
-Windows: Disable your antivirus software or add the game to your exclusion list.
+>Windows: `Disable your antivirus software` or add the game to your `exclusion list`.
-Android: Cut the connection to the internet.
+>Android: `Cut the connection `to the internet.
+---
 ## Build from Source Code (Not Available Now & Windows Only)

 ### 1.Install Dependencies